reik2k/kafka-definitive-guide/chapters/08-exactly-once-semantics.md

 ### How Does the Idempotent Producer Work?

 When we enable the idempotent producer, each message will include a unique identified producer ID (PID) and a sequence number.
 These, together with the target topic and partition, uniquely identify each message.
 Brokers use these unique identifiers to track the last five messages produced to every partition on the broker.
 To limit the number of previous sequence numbers that have to be tracked for each partition, we also require that the producers will use `max.inflight.requests=5` or lower (the default is 5).

 When a broker receives a message that it already accepted before, it will reject the duplicate with an appropriate error.
 This error is logged by the producer and is reflected in its metrics but does not cause any exception and should not cause any alarm.
 On the producer client, it will be added to the `record-error-rate` metric.
 On the broker, it will be part of the `ErrorsPerSec` metric of the `RequestMetrics` type, which includes a separate count for each type of error.

 What if a broker receives a sequence number that is unexpectedly high?
 The broker expects message number 2 to be followed by message number 3; what happens if the broker receives message number 27 instead?
 In such cases the broker will respond with an "out of order sequence" error, but if we use an idempotent producer without using transactions, this error can be ignored.

 > **WARNING**
 >
 > While the producer will continue normally after encountering an "out of order sequence number" exception, this error typically indicates that messages were lost between the producer and the broker—if the broker received message number 2 followed by message number 27, something must have happened to messages 3 to 26.
 When encountering such an error in the logs, it is worth revisiting the producer and topic configuration and making sure the producer is configured with recommended values for high reliability and to check whether unclean leader election has occurred.

 As is always the case with distributed systems, it is interesting to consider the behavior of an idempotent producer under failure conditions.
 Consider two cases: producer restart and broker failure.

-#### Producer restart
+### Producer restart

 When a producer fails, usually a new producer will be created to replace it—whether manually by a human rebooting a machine, or using a more sophisticated framework like Kubernetes that provides automated failure recovery.
 The key point is that when the producer starts, if the idempotent producer is enabled, the producer will initialize and reach out to a Kafka broker to generate a producer ID.
 Each initialization of a producer will result in a completely new ID (assuming that we did not enable transactions).
 This means that if a producer fails and the producer that replaces it sends a message that was previously sent by the old producer, the broker will not detect the duplicates—the two messages will have different producer IDs and different sequence numbers and will be considered as two different messages.
+Note that the same is true if the old producer froze and then came back to life after its replacement started—the original producer is not recognized as a zombie, because we have two totally different producers with different IDs.

-#### Broker failure
+### Broker failure

 When a broker fails, the controller elects new leaders for the partitions that had leaders on the failed broker.
 Say that we have a producer that produced messages to topic A, partition 0, which had its lead replica on broker 5 and a follower replica on broker 3.
 After broker 5 fails, broker 3 becomes the new leader.
 The producer will discover that the new leader is broker 3 via the metadata protocol and start producing to it.
 But how will broker 3 know which sequences were already produced in order to reject duplicates?

 The leader keeps updating its in-memory producer state with the five last sequence IDs every time a new message is produced.
 Follower replicas update their own in-memory buffers every time they replicate new messages from the leader.
 This means that when a follower becomes a leader, it already has the latest sequence numbers in memory, and validation of newly produced messages can continue without any issues or delays.

+But what happens when the old leader comes back?
+After a restart, the old in-memory producer state will no longer be in memory.
+To assist in recovery, brokers take a snapshot of the producer state to a file when they shut down or every time a segment is created.
+When the broker starts, it reads the latest state from a file.
+The newly restarted broker then keeps updating the producer state as it catches up by replicating from the current leader, and it has the most current sequence IDs in memory when it is ready to become a leader again.

+What if a broker crashed and the last snapshot is not updated?
+Producer ID and sequence ID are also part of the message format that is written to Kafka's logs.
+During crash recovery, the producer state will be recovered by reading the older snapshot and also messages from the latest segment of each partition.
+A new snapshot will be stored as soon as the recovery process completes.

+An interesting question is what happens if there are no messages?
+Imagine that a certain topic has two hours of retention time, but no new messages arrived in the last two hours—there will be no messages to use to recover the state if a broker crashed.
+Luckily, no messages also means no duplicates.
+We will start accepting messages immediately (while logging a warning about the lack of state), and create the producer state from the new messages that arrive.

 ### Limitations of the Idempotent Producer

 Kafka's idempotent producer only prevents duplicates in case of retries that are caused by the producer's internal logic.
 Calling `producer.send()` twice with the same message will create a duplicate, and the idempotent producer won't prevent it.
 This is because the producer has no way of knowing that the two records that were sent are in fact the same record.
 It is always a good idea to use the built-in retry mechanism of the producer rather than catching producer exceptions and retrying from the application itself; the idempotent producer makes this pattern even more appealing—it is the easiest way to avoid duplicates when retrying.

 It is also rather common to have applications that have multiple instances or even one instance with multiple producers.
 If two of these producers attempt to send identical messages, the idempotent producer will not detect the duplication.
+This scenario is fairly common in applications that get data from a source—a directory with files, for instance—and produce it to Kafka.
+If the application happened to have two instances reading the same file and producing records to Kafka, we will get multiple copies of the records in that file.

 > **TIP**
 >